The Child Foretold:

 At the time, since our reading of Voldemort’s rise had not yet been summarily up-ended by the official Riddle backstory, the claim about how when Voldemort finally “revealed himself” many of his own followers were appalled to discover exactly what they had signed up for appeared to be the purpose of the whole insertion.
 The illustration of the sad story of foolish young Regulus Black was the “apparent” point of that whole passage.
 It had since become abundantly clear that while we may have heard the end of Regulus Black, we had not heard the last of Regulus Black.

-Instead he went off and suicided in a Cave in revenge over an attempt to murder the family House Elf.
+Instead we are expected to believe that he went off and suicided in a Cave in revenge over an attempt to murder the family House Elf.

 After it had also been made perfectly clear that the Elf could have gotten him out of there, unharmed.
 Well, perhaps just not permanently harmed.
 The Elf had survived anyway.